 Disadvantages of Ferrocrete:

-- Construction is labour intensive.
+- Construction is labor-intensive.

-- Skilled labour requires.
+- Skilled labour is required.

 - Structures are less strong.